yulizhu0/githubproj/WhoIAm.md

 >Why do people keep telling me that I'm different?

 It peaked in middle school (middle school was probably purgatory for everyone including the teachers, lets be real) and I started experiencing more blatant discrimination.
 I remember in choir a kid named Ora turned to me and told me "you eat dog" straight to my face.
 I was flabbergasted as the more I kept denying it, he kept insisting that I did in front of the other choir kids.
-Even while he was doing this, nobody in our vicinity even tried to interject or interrupt him.
+Even while he was doing this, nobody in our vicinity even tried to interject or interrupt him. **The complicity of others was more than enough to make me feel like a outsider**.

+When I got to highschool, I met another Chinese girl, Ivy, who eventually became my dear friend and safe space.
+We bonded over our shared experiences, the cultural delicacies we both enjoyed, our broken Chinese, and our identities.
+I didn't realize how healing it was to find another person who I related to as much as I did to her.
+Our friendship helped me become much more confident in my culutral identity and overcome the shame I had harbored all of my childhood.

+## Where I Am Now
+Now, I'm proud to be who I am and represent the things I represent: _an Asian-American_.
+I'm proud to be Mizzou's Asian American Association's Advocacy chair where I get to talk to others about experiences like this and let other Asian-Americans know that **they're not alone in their struggles or celebrations**.
+I love who I've become.